prashanth2661/Iris-flower-classification/README.md

 # Iris-flower-classification

-This project aims to classify Iris flowers into three species: setosa, versicolor, and virginica, based on their sepal and petal measurements.
-The dataset used is the famous Iris dataset, which is widely used for introductory classification tasks in machine learning.

 **Introduction**

 The Iris flower dataset consists of measurements of sepal length, sepal width, petal length, and petal width for 150 Iris flowers.
 The goal is to train a machine learning model that can accurately classify the species of Iris flowers based on these measurements.